Emergency Dentist in Phoenix AZ

 - If a tooth is loose, do your best to leave it alone.

 - If you're in pain, take an OTC pain reliever that does not contain any aspirin.

 Dental emergencies can be painful, and we understand that you need relief fast.
 Dr. Cavendish and his team are committed to making your experience at our dental office in Phoenix, AZ as comfortable as possible.
 Dr. Cavendish equips our dental office with the latest technology that is designed to make your experience and procedure both pain and stress-free.

 Equipment such as the dental laser or electric endodontic tools for root canal treatment make your procedure more comfortable and can even accelerate the healing process in some cases.

 Patients who may require additional help feeling comfortable in the dental chair may benefit from a prescription to help manage dental anxiety.
 Dr. Cavendish is open to anything that helps make his patients feel safe and at ease during dental procedures, so be sure to talk with him about your concerns.

 Plan for the Worst, Hope for the Best

 Unfortunately, there's only so much you can do to prepare for dental emergencies.
 Many times, these happen because of accidents and injuries you never saw coming.
 However, you can make a dental emergency kit to help make these situations less problematic.

 Don't suffer needlessly with a dental emergency and risk damaging your oral health.
-Please call the office of Matthew J. Cavendish immediately at (602) 482-2785 if you are having a dental emergency in Phoenix, AZ.
+Please call the office of Matthew J. Cavendish immediately at (602) 899-5699 if you have a dental emergency in Phoenix, AZ.
 The sooner we hear from you, the faster we can help you.